OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 Deleting the archived files will permanently erase the audit entries.
 :::

-The archived files can also be accessed via the API endpoints `/api/event/archives` and `/api/event/archives/{filename}`.
+The archived files can also be accessed via the Octopus REST API endpoints `/api/event/archives` and `/api/event/archives/{filename}`.